AdobeDocs/dynamic-media-classic.en/help/using/administration-setup.md

 >[!NOTE]
 >
 >The Video Streaming report applies to streaming videos only.
-It doesn’t track the viewing of progressive videos.
+It doesn't track the viewing of progressive videos.

 ### Generate a report {#generating-a-report}